jeknom/dev-ops-with-docker-21/README.md

 # Note:

 - Some exercises are in multiple files inside a folder.
-For example, if the exercise required submitting a Dockerfile and a command, the command is in a file called `command` and the Dockerfile is its own file.
+For example, if the exercise required submitting a Dockerfile and a command, the command is in a file called `command` or `commands` and the Dockerfile is its own file.